particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 The list below is not complete; you should check with the carrier in your area to be sure of sunset, decommissioning, or shutdown dates.

-### In the United States
+### United States

-AT&T already deactivated their 2G network at the end of 2016.
+AT&T deactivated their 2G network at the end of 2016.
 Electron 2G devices can only use T-Mobile at this time.

 AT&T's 3G shutdown should occur at the end of 2019.
 After 2019, the Electron U260 and E Series E310 will only connect to T-Mobile in the United States.